Angel-Hime/week-03-assignment/README.md

 I wanted to start by noting that this week was a write off for me as I have been struggling with a horrid flu, so understanding some of the content was not the easiest, especially when I reached the point of having to piece it all together and utilise it in my project.
 So, I apologise if it isn't exactly up to par, I did my best to plug away at it regardless.

+I thought that I made it all work but when I ran it through from the GitHub link it didn't work.
+I have left it alone because I was just too ill to figure it out at such a late stage - I tried to do a few things but it just wouldn't function through github and I don't know why.
+The reflection provided is from when I had everything running via the local hosting facility of vscode and I am not going to change it all now because I am just annoyed.

 Design Aspects:

 I feel that I may have 'phoned it in' a bit when it came to the design, there was so much more that I wanted to do but I just couldn't get my brain to function and I couldn't take my medication due to having the flu so my concentration was essentially non-existent.
 I tried to use optimised images and the correct measurements but it was a struggle to just get everything together with the miasma of conflusion that chose to settle within my brain this week.